writeprac/writeprac/_posts/2019-05-20-SecondPost.md

 ---
 layout: post
-title:  "Apps I use to stay productive!"
+title:  "Apps I use to stay productive"
 date:   2019-05-19
 excerpt: "Apps I use to be productive"
 tag: